I answer the question: What can I do with my CCXP?

 3. What can I do outside of my organization?

-I think every industry professional has a responsibility to write and/or speak and share their learnings, mistakes & perspectives.
-And as a CCXP you are an industry professional.
+I think every industry professional has a responsibility to write, speak and share their learnings, mistakes & perspectives.

+And as a CCXP you have demonstrated that you’re an industry professional.
 You serve as a role model for the industry.
 It’s an integral part of who you are and what you do.

+I know that writing and speaking takes time.
 But through the process you find your voice.
 You establish a perspective.

 And your writing and speaking improve.
 These are important life skills.
 And they enhance your ability to inspire and influence as well.

-My favorite John F. Kennedy quote
+My Favorite John F. Kennedy Quote

 Perhaps because I grew up in a proud military family I’ve always loved this quote from President John F. Kennedy.